 - Hitting the ball too close to the body

 With this error, the player’s arm is bent such that the angle of the crook of your arm is too small.
-Since the distance is short, the arm cannot generate the force needed to make the stroke powerful enough to affect the opponent’s play.
+Since the distance is short, the arm cannot generate the force to make the stroke powerful enough to affect the opponent’s play.

 Common Mistakes in Backhand Loop